LeedsCodeDojo/Recursion/Exercises.md

 The list [1, 2, 3, 4, 5, 6, 7, 8] when filtered should give [2, 4, 6, 8].

 Note: This is much easier in languages which have a recursive list structures.
 In other languages, such as C#, it's a bit of a pain.
-You could try using a Linked List.
+You could try using a Linked List - see Appendix A for an example.
 Or just move on to the next exercise..

 ### 1.6 IsEven